Adding audio narration to your Substack posts can help you gain and retain subscribers â and you donât even have to use your own voice.

 Learn more about the benefits of converting articles into audio.

-How to create narration for Substack posts
+How to create voiceover for Substack posts

 There are three main ways to create audio narration for your Substack posts and newsletter: record yourself, hire a voice artist, or use text-to-speech.

 Read or listen on to learn more about the pros and cons of each audio production method.
+Or, learn more about human vs AI audio.

 Record the audio yourself